1954 World record

 “Unknown Sunday cavers have just broken the world depth record over the course of a weekend.
 At Pierre Saint Martin, they had the help of the army, but at Gouffre Berger, they had no help, no money…

-With the equipment still in the chasm, they all agreed to do it again on the weekend of September 24-27.
+With the equipment still in the cave, they all agreed to do it again on the weekend of 24th to 27th September.

-On the 24th, the top team (Sillanoli, Marry, Petzl, Potié, Cadoux, Garby, Brunel, Brétizel) entered the chasm in the evening and set up camp at camp 1 at -500.
+On the 24th, the main team (Sillanoli, Marry, Petzl, Potié, Cadoux, Garby, Brunel, Brétizel) entered the cave in the evening and set up camp at camp 1 at -500m.

 On the 25th, the team descended the cascade des topographes and soon descended into the Grand Canyon, with its huge dimensions, steep incline and unstable boulders.
 The 20m Gaché shaft is descended.
 It continues over steep slabs to a new shaft where the river rushes down.

-Aldo throws a ladder at it, then Fernand begins the descent, stops and climbs back up.
-Another pole is needed to clear the jump and avoid the waterfall.
+Aldo throws a ladder, then Fernand begins the descent, stops and climbs back up.
+Another pole is needed to clear the cascade and avoid the waterfall.
 The risk is too great this time.

-The ascent took place on September 26, with a long topo session along the way.
+The ascent took place on 26th September, with a long survey session along the way.

 They emerged from the abyss early the next morning, drained but happy.

-The world record is largely exceeded with -903 metres and a horizontal development of 2967 m.
+The world record is easily exceeded at -903 metres with a horizontal development of 2967 m.

 Anecdote: Wedding anniversary

-Jean Lavigne, whose wedding anniversary is on July 27, writes a personal message to his wife Abelle, who works as a telephone operator at the surface camp.
-Jo Mathieu, who has to go up, takes care of the bill.
-He won’t make it, however, as the doctor’s laxative jam may be working on him, and in the absence of paper, he’ll have to use it.
+Jean Lavigne, whose wedding anniversary is on 27th July, writes a personal message to his wife Abelle, who works as a telephone operator at the surface camp.
+Jo Mathieu, who has to go up, takes care of the job.
+However he won’t make it, as the doctor’s laxative jam may be working on him, and in the absence of paper, he’ll have to use it.
 Scrupulously before use, he memorizes the personal message, which finally arrives safely in another form.

 Photos : Collection Jean Lavigne, Jo Berger, Georges Marry